-On the path to educational, professional, and personal success, college is considered ny many to be an essential investment.
+On the path to educational, professional, and personal success, college is considered by many to be an essential investment.

 Many students elect to pursue a bachelor degree to do just that.
 A bachelor degree typically is a 4-year degree within an area of academic study.
 Some academic studies in the United States, like certain engineering degrees, may take up to five years to complete.
-However, for most bachelor degree holders, they attained their degree within eight semesters, the equivalent of four academic years.
+However, most bachelor degree holders attained their degree within eight semesters, the equivalent of four academic years.

 Colleges that provide a bachelor degree (alongside other degree programs) are called baccalaureate colleges.
-These colleges house different academic majors within departments that hire professors and graduate assistants to teach bachelor degree students a particular field.
-Most contemporary colleges will include academic programs in departments focused in business, the social sciences, the humanities, the fine and performing arts, engineering, the natural sciences, computer and information technology, nursing, and many other departments.
-Bachelor degree students declare the major they want to study, for example English, and are then asked to take a specific number of classes in English defined by the English department.
+These colleges house different academic majors within departments that hire professors and graduate assistants to teach bachelor degree students in a particular field.
+Most contemporary colleges will include academic programs in departments focused on business, the social sciences, the humanities, the fine and performing arts, engineering, the natural sciences, computer and information technology, nursing, and many other departments.
+Bachelor degree students declare the major they want to study, English for example, and are then asked to take a specific number of classes in English defined by the English department.

-Its important to recognize that the bachelor degree is one of many different types of degrees that a student can achieve at the undergraduate level.
+It’s important to recognize that the bachelor degree is one of many different types of degrees that a student can achieve at the undergraduate level.
 The undergraduate level of U.S. education typically consists of academic programs that accept students who apply with only their high school education or equivalent as their educational background.
 This is in contrast with graduate school, which requires the applicant have an undergraduate education.
 However, not all students who are in an undergraduate program are in a bachelor program.
-One such example are associate programs.
+One such example is associate programs.
 Associate programs are typically 2-year programs in an academic field.
 Like a bachelor degree program, an associate degree program will have major and general education requirements.
-However, the student only has a four semester or two academic year time table to complete these programs.
-Another type of undergraduate program are certificate programs.
+However, the student only has a four-semester or two academic year timetable to complete these programs.
+Another type of undergraduate program is a certificate program.
 Certificate programs are less than two academic years, mainly because they are almost entirely focused on their specific program with no general education requirements.
-Certificate programs are usually pre-professional in nature, meaning they only provide the specific training for a particular skill, like medical coding.
+Certificate programs are usually pre-professional in nature, meaning they only provide specific training for a particular skill, like medical coding.
 Attaining a medical coding certificate would mean the student is proficient in medical coding.
 Most associate degree and certificate programs are offered at public community colleges and technical or career schools.